 Study Abroad and Financial Aid

 If you enroll in a Glendale Community College sponsored study abroad program, you may apply for financial aid through the GCC Financial Aid Office.
-You will be considered for all aid programs (Pell Grant, Cal Grant (California Residents and AB 540 students), CCPG (California Residents and AB 540 students), Scholarships and Loans) except Federal Work-Study.
+You will be considered for all aid programs (Federal Pell Grant, Cal Grant (California Residents and AB 540 students), CCPG (California Residents and AB 540 students), Scholarships and Federal Direct Loans) except Federal Work-Study.

 Depending on the cost of your study abroad program, the financial aid you receive may or may not meet your full demonstrated financial need.
 To make up the gap between your aid and the cost of your program, you may want to apply for a private scholarship or an alternative loan.
 Please also contact the Study Abroad Office for more information about additional financial resources and payment deadlines.